 Grandma's Recipe is supposedly the list of ingredients — some of which might be secret — needed to create some of the best foodstuffs imaginable.
 The food can be anything under the sun, but most of the time, it will be some sort of Comfort Food, often cookies.
+It may even have therapeutic properties, as in Soup Is Medicine.
 Characters will either find this recipe and use it to their advantage in the plot, or they try to replicate it, which may or may not be successful.

 The recipe may contain some Insubstantial Ingredients that make it taste so special: something like "kindness" or "happy thoughts" or, of course, "love."
 The Grandma (or Grandma-figure) in question is almost always a Granny Classic.

 Giving off this feel is a common approach to advertising food.
 Many products feature kind-looking old women on the packaging or are named after someone's (assumed) grandmother.

 - Uncle Ben's, a brand of parboiled rice and rice sauces found all over the world, has been aware of this trope since The '40s!.

 - Abuelita is a brand of Mexican-style chocolate milk that's been around since 1937.
 Its mascot is a kindly grandmother (with "Abuelita" being an affectionate way of saying "Grandmother" in Spanish).

 - Whateley Universe: Dorms of Our Lives, Season 4, part 2:

 Hannah: "Here you go.
 A molasses cookie.
 I made them myself in Home Ec. with my grandma's secret recipe.
 Super-tasty, I guarantee."